Program length: Varies

 - Curriculum vitae, which includes your GPA

-- One-page personal statement about why you would like to complete an APPE at Mayo Clinic in Arizona
+- Why you want to complete APPEs at Mayo Clinic in Arizona

 Application review process

 Applicants are selected based on grades and work experiences, as well as volunteer experiences, leadership qualities, and representation of personal qualities and skills in a personal letter.